juntao/arenztopia/content/news/Issue 40.md

 Welcome to our new Science column!
 In it, we will report science news from around Arenztopia.

+On Tuesday, researchers at Olb University successfully demonstrated an experimental rocket engine being developed for the ASA.
+They fitted it onto a General Rocketry 118 rocket and launched it from Indanburg Air Force Base near New Austin.
+The rocket reached 115 miles in altitude and made 20 orbits before making a controlled reentry over the Arenztopian desert.

 ## Weather
 By Mezoir Logan